Y0Coss/docs-fork/pages/manage_and_operate/observability/logs_data_platform/security_tokens/guide.en-gb.md

 #### Using your legacy tokens

-Using your legacy token is no different than using your credentials.
+Using your legacy token is not different than using your credentials.
 You just have to replace your username with the word **token** and your password with the legacy token (the opposite works too).
 For example, to issue a search against the Graylog API with the legacy token obtained above, you can do the following:

 ```shell-session